Hantavirus is a life-threatening viral infection spread to humans by rodents.

 People with hantavirus are admitted to the hospital, often to the intensive care unit (ICU).

-- Breathing tube or breathing machine in severe cases
+- Breathing tube or breathing machine (mechanical ventilation) in severe cases

 - Special machines to add oxygen to the blood

 - Other supportive care to treat symptoms

 Hantavirus is a serious infection that gets worse quickly.
 Lung failure can occur and may lead to death.
 Even with aggressive treatment, more than one half of people who have this disease in their lungs die.